Testing light and heavy vector mediators with solar CE$\nu$NS measurements: Results

 The observation of {\cevns} in DM direct detection experiments also enables a determination of the weak mixing angle, $\sin^2\theta_W$, at low-momentum transfer.
 In this case, we fix the neutrino flux normalization to $\Phi_\nu^{^8\text{B}} = 5.46 \times 10^6~\text{cm}^{-2} \text{s}^{-1}$~\cite{Vinyoles:2016djt,Baxter:2021pqo} with a corresponding $12\%$ uncertainty to account for the residual flux normalization error.
-In addition to the PandaX-4T and XENONnT results already presented in \cite{DeRomeri:2024iaw} (see also~\cite{Maity:2024aji,AtzoriCorona:2025gyz}), we extract the $1\sigma$ best-fit value for LZ and compute the combined determination from the three experiments.
+In addition to the PandaX-4T result already presented in \cite{DeRomeri:2024iaw} and the newly updated XENONnT result (see also~\cite{Maity:2024aji,AtzoriCorona:2025gyz}), we extract the $1\sigma$ best-fit value for LZ and compute the combined determination from the three experiments.
 The corresponding $\Delta\chi^2$ profiles are shown in the left panel of Fig.~\ref{fig:sw2_running}, with the same color code applied before.
 Our $1 \sigma$ results give

+We highlight the improvement in our determination of both the $^8$B flux and $\sin^2\theta_W$ with the updated XENONnT analysis based on the recently released dataset~\cite{XENON:2026ydt,XENONnT_cevns_data_release}.
 The right panel of Fig.~\ref{fig:sw2_running} shows the combined best-fit value together with its associated $1\sigma$ uncertainty band.
 The gray dashed curve represents the renormalization group evolution of $\sin^2\theta_W$ in the $\overline{\rm MS}$ scheme~\cite{Erler:2017knj,Erler:2004in}, while other experimental constraints at different energy scales are also indicated~\cite{Majumdar:2022nby,DeRomeri:2022twg,NuTeV:2001whx,PVDIS:2014cmd,SLACE158:2005uay,Qweak:2018tjf,ParticleDataGroup:2024cfk,ALEPH:2005ab,CDF:2018cnj,ATLAS:2015ihy,ATLAS:2018gqq}.
 As can be seen, the determination from DM direct detection experiments is becoming competitive with those obtained from reactor experiments such as CONUS+~\cite{DeRomeri:2025csu} and Dresden-II~\cite{Majumdar:2022nby} (see also Ref.~\cite{AtzoriCorona:2022qrf}).
 A more precise constraint is achieved by the combined analysis of COHERENT CsI and LAr data~\cite{DeRomeri:2022twg}, although at a somewhat higher energy scale due to the different neutrino source.
 Overall, the observation of neutrinos via the \cevns~channel in DM direct detection experiments provides, as a by-product, a valuable test of a fundamental SM parameter.